 The manufacturer with the most pills sold was SpecGx LLC, with 89,612,000.

 Cardinal Health was the top distributor of pain pills in the state during the period.
 SpecGx LLC was also the top manufacturer.

 The free flow of pills is believed to have led to the beginning of the opioid crisis that continued through the Great Recession and exploded afterward.

 The total number of pills dispensed in Montgomery County would be equal to 46 pills per resident a year.

 From 2015 to 2018, 1,463 people died of opioid overdoses, according to the Montgomery County Coroner’s Office.

 Deaths peaked in 2017 with 566, but have fallen and thanks to more aggressive addiction treatment, community action and adjustments made by law enforcement to fight the crisis.

 “Ohio has come a long way in changing prescription practices,” Montgomery County Coroner Kent Harshbarger said.
 “These numbers reflect the need for that.

 “I think the main story now is the addiction problem.
 Not just a particular drug, but how we deal with opioids, or meth and cocaine, which are making comebacks.
 It’s more than one chemical.
 Cartels are a key component and the drugs are made somewhere else.
-How do we continue to interdict on the law enforcement side, while on the individual side we need to address this as a medical problem.”Grab the FREE WDTN News App for iPhone or Android.
+How do we continue to interdict on the law enforcement side, while on the individual side we need to address this as a medical problem.”Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.